hashicorp/terraform-provider-azuread/website/docs/r/application.html.markdown

 * `is_enabled` - (Optional) Determines if the app role is enabled: Defaults to `true`.

 * `value` - (Optional) Specifies the value of the roles claim that the application should expect in the authentication and access tokens.

+---

+`oauth2_permission` supports the following:

+* `admin_consent_description` - (Required) Permission help text that appears in the admin consent and app assignment experiences.

+* `admin_consent_display_name` - (Required) Display name for the permission that appears in the admin consent and app assignment experiences.

+* `value` - (Required) The value of the scope claim that the resource application should expect in the OAuth 2.0 access token.

+* `type` - (Required) Specifies whether this scope permission can be consented to by an end user, or whether it is a tenant-wide permission that must be consented to by a Company Administrator.
+Possible values are "User" or "Admin".

+* `is_enabled` - (Optional) Determines if the permission is enabled: defaults to `true`.

+* `user_consent_description` - (Optional) Permission help text that appears in the end user consent experience.

+* `user_consent_display_name` - (Optional) Display name for the permission that appears in the end user consent experience.

 ## Attributes Reference